gschmutz/twitter-streaming-demo/README.md

 By using the `EMIT FINAL`, we specify that we only want to get a result at the end of the window.

+## Storing Tweets in Elasticsearch

+In the 4th step, we will be using the [Elastisearch](https://www.elastic.co/elastic-stack) NoSQL datastore to persist the tweets for later retrieval by Kibana.
+Elasticsearch is popular for its text-based search capabilities.

 ## Processing Tweets using Apache Spark

 In the 4th step, we will be using [Apache Spark](https://spark.apache.org/) to process the tweets we have stored in object storage.
 We will be using Apache Zeppelin for executing the Apache Spark statements in an "ad-hoc" fashion.